MarinHure/RFID_Predictive_Modelling/README.md

 4. **Predictive Modeling**: Implement predictive models to anticipate and prevent potential logistics issues.

-## Getting Started

-1. Clone this repository to your local machine.

-2. Set up the required environment and dependencies.

-3. Explore the Jupyter notebooks provided in the project directory for data preprocessing, anomaly detection, and predictive analytics.

-4. Execute the notebooks and scripts to replicate the results and adapt them to your specific use case.

 ## Project Structure

 - `data_anonymous/`: Contains the anonymized data files used in the project.

 - `notebooks/`: Includes Jupyter notebooks for various project phases, including data preprocessing, anomaly detection, and predictive modeling.

-## Contributions and Feedback

-Contributions and feedback are welcome!
-If you have ideas for improvements or would like to contribute to this project, please submit issues and pull requests.